ShamEgo/bounceJS/README.md

 # bounceJS
-Visualization of a bouncing scribbles written in Processing JS.
+Visualization of bouncing scribbles in Processing JS.

 # How to run
 1. Download Processing3 from https://processing.org/download/